cyberark/secretless-broker/design/simpler-configuration.md

         providerId: name-in-vault
         provider: conjur
     config:
-      type: aws
+      authStrategy: aws
       pattern: ^http.*

-  # the conjur prefix on the credentials indicates which protocol implementation to use
+  # the `conjur` authStrategy specified in the config indicates which protocol implementation to use
   conjur-client:
     protocol: http
     listenOn: 127.0.0.1:8080